 Which Route To Take While Driving Through Mexico

-There are three main routes through Mexico, one is along the Atlantic Coast (actually the Gulf of Mexico), the second is through Central Mexico and Mexico City, and the third is by the way of the Pacific Coast.
+There are three main routes through Mexico, one is along the Atlantic Coast (actually the Gulf of Mexico).
+The second is through central Mexico and Mexico City.
+The third is by the way of the Pacific Coast.

-From Texas the four main entry points are El Paso, Piedras Negras, Laredo and Brownsville.
+From Texas the four main entry points are:

 The Atlantic route is just plain hard on vehicles and the scenic delightful places are fewer.
-Head for the Pacific Coast and then south through Mexico.
+My recommendation is to head for the Pacific Coast and then south through Mexico.
 However, if you got your heart set on the Atlantic please check out this post here.

-Have a great trip, be safe and don’t drink and drive or drive at night!
+Have a great trip, be safe, and don’t drive at night.